Thor77/Blueproximity/README.txt

 libs and proper python bindings installed it should also run under KDE desktop (untestet!) but you should change the lock/unlock commands in the config file.
-With python you need installed python-configobj which is used for configuration management.
+With python you need installed python-configobj which is used for configuration management and pybluez that is a python bluez/windows bluetooth stack library.

-You need the hcitools package installed so that the commands hcitool and rfcomm are available to the current user.
+You need the hcitools package installed so that the command hcitool is available to the current user.

 Please also note that your computer and your mobile phone should already be paired correctly in a way that your phone won't ask